 Plant Protection Products (PPP) (Regulation EC No 1107/2009)

 The identification of PBT/vPvB substances is based on the same numerical criteria in all European regulations.
-As reviewed by a study (Rauert et al. 2014), the decision on whether the substance fulfils the PBT criteria or not may also in certain cases depend on the framework, under which the substance has been assessed.
+As reviewed by a study (Rauert et al. 2014), the decision on whether the substance fulfills the PBT criteria or not, may in certain cases, also depend on the framework, under which the substance has been assessed.
 According to the authors, the same substance should not be treated differently under different legislations, as it is at present.
 Also, the same substances can be registered under different frameworks for different uses (Rauert et al. 2014).
 For human medicinal products, no consequences arise from the substance having met the PBT/vPvB criteria, as human health is prioritized over environmental issues, according to Directive 2001/83/EC.
 For veterinary medicinal products, environmental aspects are included for cost-benefit assessment according to Directive 2001/82/EC.
 The guidance for assessment of veterinary medicinal products (EMA 2015) also refers to ECHA’s guidance related to REACH (ECHA 2014a; ECHA 2016a).
-For PPP and Biocides, no authorization will be granted if the substance meets PBT/vPvB criteria, and additionally, substances that fulfil 2 of 3 PBT criteria are considered as candidates for substitution and have to undergo comparative assessment.
+For PPP and Biocides, no authorization will be granted if the substance meets PBT/vPvB criteria, and additionally, substances that fulfill 2 of 3 PBT criteria are considered as candidates for substitution and have to undergo comparative assessment.
 The guidance focusses on the identification of candidates for substitution (DG SANCO 2012).

 A critical review of the criteria and processes used in the PBT categorization of PPP concluded that, compared to REACH, for PPP the criteria are less clear and little guidance on the selection of data is provided.
 However the amount of data that has to be generated exceeds the substances addressed by REACH, as it must be provided to and evaluated by regulators prior to the placement of the product on the market (Solomon et al. 2013).